 4. Application Development

 For IT professionals looking to transition from other industries, application development provides a solid opportunity.
-The Bureau of Labor Statistics predicted a 32 percent increase in demand this skill for 2012, with additional growth expecting in 2013.
-“Healthcare IT needs worker skilled at traditional programming languages like Java and .NET [as well as] mainframe experience,” says Fulmer.
+The Bureau of Labor Statistics predicted a 32 percent increase in demand for this skill for 2012, with additional growth expecting in 2013.
+“Healthcare IT needs workers skilled at traditional programming languages like Java and .NET [as well as] mainframe experience,” says Fulmer.

 HIT application developers earn an average of $95,000/year.